lunarc/lunarc_docs/docs/batch_system.md

 into your job script.

-The maximum walltime for any job on Aurora is 168h, which is the same as 7 days.
-On Erik the maximum walltime for any job is 48h.
+The maximum walltime for any job on Aurora is 168h (7 days).

 ### Job naming